 - Water spills.
 This pitcher has a flimsy lid; the water will spill if you fill it to the brim.

-Is a carbon water filter worth buying?
+Is a carbon water filter a good investment?

-What are charcoal filters?
+What exactly are charcoal filters?

-How does a carbon filter work?
+How does a carbon filter function?

 What is the purpose of a carbon water filter?